David Alfaro Siqueiros: Later life and works

 In 1948, Siqueiros was invited to teach a course on mural painting at an art academy in San Miguel Allende.
 Although he was barred from the United States, most of the students were American GIs who were being paid to study under him.
-Practicing his idea of learning art by working with a master artist on a mural project, he planned a mural in a colonial building recognizing the legacy of Miguel Allende, one of Mexico's leaders of the struggle for independence.
+Practicing his idea of learning art by working with a master artist on a mural project, he planned a mural in a colonial building recognizing the legacy of Ignacio Allende, one of Mexico's leaders of the struggle for independence.
 The mural was never completed, due to legal procedures against the owner of the art academy.
-Based on this experience, he later wrote a book Como se pinta un mural.
+Based on this experience, he later wrote a book titled Cómo se pinta un mural.

 Siqueiros participated in the first ever Mexican contingent at the XXV Venice Biennale exhibition with Orozco, Rivera and Tamayo in 1950, and he received the second prize for all exhibitors, which recognized the international status of Mexican art.
 Yet by the 1950s, Siqueiros returned to accepting commissions from what he considered a "progressive" Mexican state, rather than painting for galleries or private patrons.
 He constructed an outdoor mural entitled The People to the University, the University to the People at the National Autonomous University of Mexico in Mexico City in 1952.
 It was a combination of mural painting, bas-relief sculpture and Italian mosaic.
 In 1957 he began work on 4500 sqft government commission for Chapultepec Castle in Mexico City; Del porfirismo a la Revolución was his biggest mural yet.
 (The painting is known in English as From the Dictatorship of Porfirio Diaz to the Revolution or The Revolution Against the Porfirian Dictatorship.)

 In the lobby of the Hospital de la Raza in Mexico City, he created a revolutionary multi-angular mural using new materials and techniques, For the Social Welfare of all Mexicans.
 After painting Man the Master and Not the Slave of Technology on a concave aluminum panel in the lobby of the Polytechnic Institute, he painted The Apology for the Future Victory of Science over Cancer on panels that wrap around the lobby of the cancer center.